rbontekoe/BAWJ/docs/src/chapter3.md

 ## Activity 3.4: Adding Dates as Dependency

 You define dependencies on other packages in the file Project.toml.
-If you are in your local area and you add a package, Julia will do it for you.
-If the file Project.toml does not exist, Julia will create it for you.
+If you have activated the Accounts environment (Pkg.activate(".") then when you add a package, Julia will update Project.toml for you.
+If the file Project.toml does not exist, Julia will create it.

 ##### Prerequisites
 - [The previous activity 3.3](#Activity-3.3:-Update-Accounts.jl)